TryItOnline/tiosetup/README.md

 ## Setting up arena

-Once you cloned the repository you will need to make changes to files in the `arena\private` directory.
-Here is `setup.conf`:
+Once you cloned the repository you will need to provide content of `private/config` file in the `arena/private` directory.
+Here is `config.default`, that you can use as a template:

 ```Bash
 # This number should be divisible by 1024.
 This is the size of the swap file.